JJG1488/readme-generator/readme.md

 # Contributing

-You may fork over the repositiory make changes and submit them or contact me via email for a collaboration.
+You may fork over the repository, make changes and submit them, or contact me via email for a collaboration

 ---

 # Tests

-There are no test instructions for this particular application.
+undefined

 ---